GregorR/style/STYLE.md

    figures, tables, illustrations, formulas, and such, which do not always have a meaningful equivalent in spoken English.
-Otherwise, the only valid excuse for the way you write something to be distinct from the way you would speak it is the alleviation of ambiguity.
+Otherwise, the only valid excuse for the way you write something to be distinct from the way you would speak it is to eliminate ambiguity.

 If you really want to know what my own rules are, I mostly follow the Chicago Manual of Style, with the one exception that I steadfastly refuse to use